0x4007/travel-stipend/memory-bank/activeContext.md

 1. **Implementing the core stipend calculation logic** that factors in:

-   - Flight costs (via API lookup or distance-based calculation)
+   - Flight costs (via Google Flights scraper or distance-based calculation)
    - Lodging costs adjusted by location's cost of living
    - Meal costs with basic and business entertainment components
    - Local transportation costs based on taxi data